 Two months ago when talk of a lock-down was beginning to be circulated, I took my parents to Costco for their monthly stock up.
 I myself didn’t need anything.
 Once inside, hordes were clamoring around the toilet paper section.
 The men and women emerging from the hub bub looked so victorious clutching their bulk packages of fluffy white rolls of paper.
 Then a strange thing happened.
 A possession took over my body.
 I found myself, for no reason at all, joining the crowd and grabbing a package for myself.
 I held it between my arms like a long lost loved one.
 So this is how mass hysteria happens.
+A new normal disguised as purchasing need.
 Instead of learning how to slay zombies with my katana sword, I need to confront the fact that I too submit to crowd psychology.
 I am the zombie.
 This realization does sting.
 It’s not like toilet paper is one of life’s essentials.
 I can think of five different alternatives to toilet paper if I ever ran out.
 Two months into the lock down and there is yet to be a shortage of the white fluffy stuff.
 Who started this trend? and why? and how did it spread around the world like a virus?

 This is not the apocalypse I dreamed of.

 “Hell is other people,” said Sartre.
 He meant that the judgement of others resulting in shame and self-hatred we place on ourselves is the stuff of eternal damnation.
 I have been pondering this statement since my life has been emptied of so many others.
 I don’t want to dwell on things to make me sad or to forget the necessity of why we are all making the sacrifice of isolation, but, I find myself longing for mundane things I had before the lock down.